• In 2020, countries spent US$9.0 trillion on health, up 6.3%from 2019.

 How much should countries spend on health?

 Some estimates suggest that countries should spend at least 5% of their GDP and US$86 per capita on health to ensure all citizens have access to primary healthcare services.
-0 low- and 6lower-middle income countries in Africa met both targets in 2020.
+No African countries met both targets in 2021.

 Other regional targets for health spending exist, like the African Union’s Abuja Declaration Target to allocate 15% of government spending to health.